clientedev/ObraFlowv2/replit.md

 - **Reports (`Relatorio`)**: Includes `acompanhantes` field (JSONB) storing an array of visit attendees with structure: `[{"nome": "Name", "funcao": "Role", "origem": "Source"}]`.
 Supports both project employees and external attendees, fully backward compatible with existing reports.
 - **Photo Storage (`FotoRelatorio`)**: Stores binary image data, JSONB for annotation metadata, SHA-256 hash for deduplication, MIME type, and file size.
 Each photo now requires three mandatory fields displayed within its card: **Categoria** (project-specific category via dropdown), **Local** (location/area description, text up to 300 characters), and **Legenda** (caption - predefined or manual entry up to 500 characters).
 - **Notifications (`Notificacao`)**: Internal notification system tracking report status changes with fields for origin/destination users, message content, type (e.g., enviado_para_aprovacao, aprovado), read status, and email delivery tracking.
 - **Aprovador Global (`AprovadorPadrao` with `is_global=True`)**: Single system-wide approver who can transfer their role and manage temporary approvers.
 Only one active global approver exists at any time.
+Has exclusive permissions to transfer the global approver role and manage temporary approvers - Master users cannot override these permissions.
 - **Aprovadores Temporários (`AprovadorPadrao` with `is_global=False`)**: Project-specific approvers that override the global approver for particular projects.
-Can only be added/removed by the Aprovador Global.
+Can only be added, edited, or removed by the Aprovador Global.

 ## Key Features
 - **Project Management**: CRUD operations, automatic numbering, GPS location, dynamic project categories with full lifecycle management (creation, editing, deletion, display) and project reactivation for master users.
 Each project allows configuring initial report numbering via the `numeracao_inicial` field.